ryanliwag/grab_challenge/README.md

 # Grab AI challenge Submission

-Sadly due to time constraints and work.
-I wasn't able to finish the project on time but I learned alot and had a ton of fun with the challenge.
+Sadly due to time constraints and work in general.
+I wasn't able to fully finish this project (In all honesty I think this will take ma a couple of weeks at least) but nonetheless I learned alot and had a ton of fun with the challenge.

 ### Dataset